Aurangzeb: Ahom campaign

 In 1660 Mir Jumla II, the viceroy of Bengal, was ordered to recover the lost territories.

 The Mughals set out in November 1661.
-Within weeks they occupied the capital of Kuch Behar, which they annexed.
+Within weeks they occupied and annexed the capital of Kuch Behar.
 Leaving a detachment to garrison it, the Mughal army began to retake their territories in Assam.
 Mir Jumla II advanced on Garhgaon, the capital of the Ahom kingdom, and reached it on 17 March 1662.
 The ruler, Raja Sutamla, had fled before his approach.
 The Mughals captured 82 elephants, 300,000 rupees in cash, 1000 ships, and 173 stores of rice.

 On his way back to Dacca, in March 1663, Mir Jumla II died of natural causes.

 The battle of Saraighat was the last battle in the last major attempt by the Mughals to extend their empire into Assam.
 Though the Mughals managed to regain Guwahati briefly after a later Borphukan deserted it, the Ahoms wrested control in the battle of Itakhuli in 1682 and maintained it till the end of their rule.

 Satnami opposition

 Aurangzeb dispatched his personal imperial guard during the campaign against the Satnami rebels.

 In May 1672, the Satnami sect, obeying the commands of an old toothless woman (according to Mughal accounts), organised a revolt in the agricultural heartlands of the Mughal Empire.
-The Satnamis were known to have shaved off their heads and even eyebrows and had temples in many regions of Northern India.
+The Satnamis were known to have shaved off their heads and even eyebrows and had temples in many regions of northern India.
 They began a large-scale rebellion 75 miles southwest of Delhi.

 The Satnamis believed they were invulnerable to Mughal bullets and believed they could multiply in any region they entered.
 The Satnamis initiated their march upon Delhi and overran small-scale Mughal infantry units.

 Aurangzeb responded by organising a Mughal army of 10,000 troops, artillery, and a detachment of his imperial guards.
 Aurangzeb wrote Islamic prayers and drew designs that were sewn into the army's flags.
 His army crushed the Satnami rebellion.